zukunft/zukunft.com/docs/code_functions_all.md

     \-- add_wrd - section for function add_wrd not yet defined that it should be Select functions in /value/value_base.php
     \-- del_wrd - section for function del_wrd is expected to be del in /value/value_base.php
     \-- save_field_trigger_update - section for function save_field_trigger_update is expected to be save in /value/value_base.php
-    \-- save_field_number - section for function save_field_number is expected to be save in /value/value_base.php
-    \-- save_field_source - section for function save_field_source is expected to be save in /value/value_base.php
     \-- save_set_log_id - section for function save_set_log_id is expected to be save in /value/value_base.php
-    \-- save_fields - section for function save_fields is expected to be save in /value/value_base.php
     \-- save_id_fields - section for function save_id_fields is expected to be save in /value/value_base.php
     \-- save_id_if_updated - section for function save_id_if_updated is expected to be save in /value/value_base.php
     \-- add - section for function add not yet defined that it should be Select functions in /value/value_base.php